lbohnsac/quay-api/README.md

 curl -X GET -H "Authorization: Bearer ${bearer_token}" https://${quay_registry}/api/v1/superuser/organizations/ | jq
 ```
 ### Create the organization `$orga`
+> Setting email is optional!
+>
+> The email has to be unique registry-wide!
+>
+> If not set a random uuid in the format `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx` will be stored
 ```
 curl -X POST \
      -H "Authorization: Bearer ${bearer_token}" \